RashmiRatnayake/BlockDataTrust-Benchmark-Dataset/README.md

 This repository provides a benchmark dataset for using machine learning models for blockchain data trustworthiness.
 The data is categorized into three major dimensions of trust, each with **balanced** and **imbalanced** versions.
 Supporting Jupyter notebooks are included for data generation, labeling using weak supervision (Snorkel), and exporting.

+📦 The full dataset can be downloaded from the [v1.0 release](https://github.com/RashmiRatnayake/BlockDataTrust-Benchmark-Dataset/releases/tag/v1.0).

 ---

 ## 📁 Dataset Files